Q: Is it too cold to ride in the Winter?

 A: Due to insurance restrictions, we do not allow double riding of any kind, with the guides or parents.
 For very tiny riders unable to participate on the trail ride with their families, we can offer a pony ride in our riding ring.
 The cost is $10 for a 5-10 minute ride.
 No riders over five years of age, please, no exceptions.

 A: Do not select a ride on the length of the ride, but on the riders ability, and the terrain covered during that ride.
 All of our rides showcase the beautiful scenery of Blue Ridge Mountains, which includes stream crossings, wooded trails, and a fantastic view of Georgia, North Carolina, and Tennessee.
 All or our rides will get the rider into a walk and trot.
 The 1.25 hour ride is for riders of all abilities.
 It is great for families with children, first time riders, or groups that have mixed riding abilities.
 When choosing a ride for your group or family, use the person with the least experience as your gauge, as that is the level will have to keep the entire group at.
-The 1.5 hour ride is for those who have ridden before and are ready for some speed.
-We take an additional flat trail a long a ridge line that allows the rider to get into a canter.
+The 1.25 advanced ride is for those who are experienced and are ready for some speed.
+We take an flat trail a long a ridge that allows the rider to get into a canter.
 Please no first time or timid riders.
-This ride is open to riders age 8 and over.
-The 2 hour ride is our most advanced ride.
-This is for experienced riders only.
-The speeds are faster and the terrain is challenging.
-Absolutely no children under 8, and children who go on this ride should have had riding lessons.
+This ride is for riders age 8 and over,and under 220 lbs.

 Q; What time should we arrive?